CrowdFinance/CrowdFinance/whitepaper.md

 ### 6. Proposal to deal with collateral value default risk due to CFC decline after contract.

 CFC rates are always in flux and are determined by supply and demand.
-The problem in this case is when you contract the LND that serves as collateral at the time of contract.
-There is a possibility that the LND may not play the role of collateral value, for example, if the contract has a maturity of one year.
+The problem in this case is when you contract the CFC that serves as collateral at the time of contract.
+There is a possibility that the CFC may not play the role of collateral value, for example, if the contract has a maturity of one year.

 However, it is possible to hedge trade the fall in the market.
 If you are a lender and you have 90% of the value of the CFC guaranteed as collateral and you lose the interest collateral value.
 In that case, you can take a risk hedge when borrowing at the rate of Pattern SS while lending at the rate of Pattern A.